OutSystems/docs-product/src/ref/errors-and-warnings/errors/incompatible-version-error.md

+---
+summary: Check the causes and recomendations on how to solve the different Incompatible Version TrueChange errors.
+tags:
+en_title:
+---

 # Incompatible Version Error

-The `Incompatible Version` error is issued in the following situation:

-* `This version of Service Studio (<version>) is not compatible with the selected Platform Server (<version>)`
+## This version of Service Studio (&lt;version>) is not compatible with the selected Platform Server (&lt;version>)

+**Cause**

 You are trying to publish your module in a Platform Server whose version is not compatible with Service Studio.

+**Recommended action**

-    Check with your Service Center administrator to determine what version is being used and to find-out what needs to be upgraded.
+Check with your Service Center administrator to determine which version is being used and to find out what needs to be upgraded.

+Also, check information about [OutSystems Product Releases](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/OutSystems_Release_Cycle).